 3. If you’re couchsurfing and the situation feels uncomfortable, just leave!
 Aleah from Solitary Wanderer adds, “make sure you have alternate accommodation in mind.
 Print out or write down the addresses of nearest hostels so you know you have somewhere to go if your arrangements go south.”

 4. Be open to positivity and don’t assume everyone is out to get you.
 As Dyanne from TravelinLass says, “I honestly rarely even think about ‘safety’ per se as I find most all folks friendly and helpful and not out to somehow harm me.
-Such harm can come via walking down the street of my home town after dark, and I see little difference if I’m backpacking across South Africa (yes, even in -OMG- Johannesburg), or skipping around Egypt.”
+Such harm can come via walking down the street of my home town after dark, and I see little difference if I’m backpacking across South Africa (yes, even in -OMG- Johannesburg), skipping around Egypt, or traveling in Colombia.”

 Stay Aware and Be Less of a Target

 5. “One of my favorites: Conceal cash by rolling it up tightly and sticking it in an empty tampon applicator (unused!!).
 Slide it back into the wrapper and you’re set.
 Not many pickpockets will try to steal a tampon from your pocket!” – Sonja, Breadcrumbs Guide